D - The Guru Granth Sahib Dictionary | Glossary

 watches, looks after, takes care.

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, present tense; third person, masculine, singular.

-Etymology: Old Panjabi - dekhai; Apabhransh - dekhaï; Prakrit - dekakhiya; Sanskrit - drikshati/dekshati (दृक्षति/देक्षति - sees).
+Etymology : Old Panjabi - dekhai; Apabhransh - dekhaï; Prakrit - dekakhiya; Sanskrit - drikshati/dekshati (दृक्षति/देक्षति - sees).

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, past tense; first person, masculine, singular.

 deṇā